-- the senior financial officer must prepare the yearly financial statements; - the financal statement must be prepared in a way that follows generally accepted accounting principles; - Council must review and approve the financial statements as recommended by the finance and audit committee.
+- the Director of Finance must prepare the yearly financial statements; - the financal statement must be prepared in a way that follows generally accepted accounting principles; - Council must review and approve the financial statements as recommended by the finance and audit committee.
 This must be done by the earliest date of either 120 days after the end of the fiscal year or a time stated in the First Nation's FAL; and - the Chief or Council chairperson of the First Nation must sign the annual financial statements.
-If the Chief or Council chairperson is not available, the follwing people can also sign the annual financial statements: - the chair of the finance and audit committee; or - the senior financial officer.
+If the Chief or Council chairperson is not available, the following people can also sign the annual financial statements: - the chair of the finance and audit committee; or - the Director of Finance.